 5. Verify that all of the files loaded from the directory have a fixed (F) file format and a logical record length (LRECL) of 1028.
 If the file format or logical record length of any file is incorrect, the files were copied incorrectly.
 Erase all of the files from the minidisk and load the contents of the directory again, using the correct parameters.
-Repeat step "4" on page 243.
+Repeat step "4" on page 283.

 Also verify that all of the files were loaded.
-The 710PROD DVDIMAGE file lists the number of image files that should have been copied.
+The 73PROD1 DVDIMAGE file lists the number of image files that should have been copied.
 In the Size=nnnn field, nnnn is the number of \$DEFAULT files on the minidisk from the product.
-The RSU deliverable contains the 71CKDRSU and 71FBARSU DVDIMAGE files, which list the number of RSU image files for each DASD type.
-Add the number of files from the 710PROD DVDIMAGE file and the number of files from the applicable RSU DVDIMAGE file.
+Add the number of files from the 730PROD1 DVDIMAGE file and the number of files from the 730PROD2 DVDIMAGE file.
 Verify that the numbers are the same.
 If the numbers are not the same, there are files missing.
-If there are files missing, determine which files were not loaded and repeat step "4" on page 243 for those files (use the PUT command for individual files instead of MPUT.)
+If there are files missing, determine which files were not loaded and repeat step "4" on page 283 for those files (use the PUT command for individual files instead of MPUT.)